-- The discovery of unlicensed trading will cause the suspension of the AI process in most cases and may therefore adversely affect completion times in those cases. - Timeliness for the completion times for AI's remains generally healthy although the discovery of unlicensed trading prior to or during the inspection process can elongate the process. - Cl's have shown a slight improvement from the early part of the year. - 2 Enforcement cases are currently with the CPS for a charging decision albeit there are a number of cases where the GLAA is working in partnership with the Police and other partners.
+- The discovery of unlicensed trading will cause the suspension of the AI process in most cases and may therefore adversely affect completion times in those cases. - Timeliness for the completion times for AI's remains generally healthy although the discovery of unlicensed trading prior to or during the inspection process can elongate the process. - CI's have been generally healthy during the ytd although complex cases in the final quarter have impacted adversely in completion times . - 2 Enforcement cases are currently with the CPS for a charging decision albeit there are a number of cases where the GLAA is working in partnership with the Police and other partners.